 Example: Increase new members 5% by December 31, 20xx.

 Writing goals is an iterative process.
 Zig Ziglar said, "Don't become a wandering generality.
 Be a meaningful specific."
-Write your goals again and again, each time refining and clarifying your thoughts.
+Write your goals repeatedly, each time refining and clarifying your thoughts.
 Revisit them regularly to monitor your progress.